Putting Flat $\Lambda$CDM In The (Redshift) Bin: Mock Data

 In Fig. \ref{fig:H0Om_dist} we show the same distribution in $(H_0, \Omega_m)$ parameters.
 It is evident that both $H_0$ and $\Omega_{m}$ develop long non-Gaussian tails in the direction of smaller $H_0$ and larger $\Omega_{m}$ despite input Planck values in the mocking procedure, confirming our analytic expectations discussed above.
 This is easily explained.
 Since $\Omega_m h^2$ is well constrained, best fit $(H_0, \Omega_m)$ values inhabit a $\Omega_m H_0^2 \sim$ constant curve or banana.
 Nevertheless, as the banana stretches, configurations move from the peak to the extremities, leading to shifts in the peak when projected onto the $H_0$ and $\Omega_m$ axes.
 Thus, the $\Omega_m$ peak shifts to lower values, whereas the $H_0$ peak shifts to higher values.
 This comes from a ``projection effect" in the mock data.
-The pile up at $\Omega_m = 1$ is an artefact of our priors, but this can be relaxed without changing the conclusions (see \cite{Colgain:2022tql}).
+The pile up at $\Omega_m = 1$ is an artefact of our priors, but this can be relaxed without changing the conclusions.
+See \cite{Colgain:2022tql} for a more complete analysis.
+Our analysis here only concerns $H(z)$, but angular diameter distance $D_{A}(z)$ constraints, and the combination $H(z) + D_{A}(z)$, are studied in \cite{Colgain:2022tql}.

-Since our mocking procedure is the same in each bin, while data quality does not change greatly (see \cite{DESI:2016fyo}), one concludes that the behaviour is generic to the flat $\Lambda$CDM model. {Note also that selection biases do not impact mocks.} Moreover, the same argument can be run for \textit{any} mock input parameters $(H_0, \Omega_m)$.
+Since our mocking procedure is the same in each bin, while neither the number of data points nor the fractional errors change greatly (see \cite{DESI:2016fyo}), one concludes that the behaviour is generic to the flat $\Lambda$CDM model. {Note also that selection biases do not impact mocks.} Moreover, the same argument can be run for \textit{any} mock input parameters $(H_0, \Omega_m)$.
 The main message is that even in a Universe statistically consistent with Planck-$\Lambda$CDM by construction, unfamiliar best fit values can easily be returned in data fitting.
 Furthermore, best fits in the $\Omega_m > 1$ regime of parameter space are possible.
-See related analysis with Pantheon+ SN \cite{Malekjani:2023dky}.
+See related analysis with Pantheon+ SNe \cite{Malekjani:2023dky}.